rbundock/rbundock.github.io/_stories/time-management-and-invoicing-software-for-freelancers-2.md

 layout: story
 title:  "Time management and invoicing software for freelancers"
 image: /assets/img/Screenshot 2023-10-12 at 16.24.02.png
+categories:
+  - Software Development
-categories: Software Development, Professional Training and Coaching, Wellness and Fitness Services
+  - Professional Training and Coaching
+  - Wellness and Fitness Services
 ---

 # Time management and invoicing software for freelancers